EVs - No Nickel Needed In The Future

 The fly in the EV "ointment" is that EV's need affordable, energy dense batteries.
 Currently, there is no battery technology that can match the energy density of fossil fuels.
 But hope is on the way.

 In the past, the most energy dense EV batteries used lithium along with nickel manganese cobalt (NMC) or nickel cobalt aluminum (NCA).
 These so called Lithium-Ion batteries packed a fair amount of energy but can spontaneously catch fire and can easily be damaged by consistently charging them to 100%.
-This is why Lithium-Ion batteries are not allowed in airline checked baggage and why we need to replace our cellphones and laptops every 3 years or so.
+This is why Lithium-Ion batteries are not allowed in airline checked baggage and why we need to replace our cellphones and laptops every 3-5 years as the battery loses capacity.
 The chemical structure of this type of Lithium-Ion battery is fragil and easily degrades resulting in short life cycles and potentially dangerous fire hazarads.
 And nickel and cobalt are very expensive, which in turn produces very expensive batteries.
 The high cost of batteries greatly increases the cost of EV's since EV sized Lithium-Ion battery systems may cost from $20,000 to $30,000.
 Auto manufactures realize this and are now beginning to use lower cost lithium iron phosphate (LFP) batteries that have no nickel or cobalt in their standard and midrange EV models.
 These LFP batteries are much safer and can be charged to 100% while maintaining a life span that can be 2-4 times that of a nickel/cobalt based Lithium-Ion battery.

 But the story does not stop there.
 Battery manufacturers such at Gotion recently unveiled its new lithium manganese ferrous phosphate (LMFP) battery chemistry, capable of achieving an energy density comparable to the old Lithium-Ion batteries.
 By adding manganese to the LFP's cell chemistry, Gotion says it has been able to achieve higher energy density at a lower weight and pack size.
 The company expects its new LMFP battery to cost about 20-25% less expensive the old Lithium-Ion batteries (https://electrek.co/2023/06/06/gotion-unveils-lmfp-ev-battery-it-says-can-deliver-1000-km-per-single-charge-for-a-lower-price/}.